Upfront (advertising)

 In the television industry, an upfront is a gathering at the start of important advertising sales periods, held by television network executives and attended by major advertisers and the media.
 It is so named because of its main purpose, to allow marketers to buy television commercial airtime "up front", or several months before the television season begins.

-The first upfront presentation was made by ABC in 1962, in an attempt to find out how advertisers felt about the network's new shows.
+The first upfront presentation was made by ABC in 1962, in an attempt to determine how advertisers felt about the network's new shows.

 United States

 In the United States, the major broadcast networks' upfronts traditionally occurred in New York City during the third week of May, the last full week of that month's sweeps period.
 That has changed over the years with the 2017 season now starting in early March and running through May.

 The networks announce their fall primetime schedules, including tentative launch dates (i.e., fall or midseason) for new television programming, which may be "picked up" the week before.
 The programming announcements themselves are usually augmented with clips from the new television series, extravagant musical numbers, comedic scenes, and appearances by network stars, and take place at grand venues such as Lincoln Center, Radio City Music Hall, or Carnegie Hall.
 It is also the time when it is announced (by virtue of not being on the fall schedule) which shows are canceled for the next season.

 The broadcast upfront has seen momentous change as advertisers shifted their spending to digital platforms.
 While the advertising research firm Standard Media Index reported "softening" in 2017.
 That trend is slowing, according to the same report, which revealed that the last quarter of 2016 saw "the first glimpse of a flattening Digital market".
 Year-over-year sales were up 9% over last year's 35% growth in the same period.
 In the first quarter of 2016, digital gains hovered at 6% versus the 19% growth of the prior year.
 Big data and new software algorithms for targeting specific consumers may reverse the trend.
 M'Lou Walker, CEO of the maker of the Zicam brand of cold remedy, talked about using big data and analytics allowed her precise targeting, flexibility and measurable results of $1.50 of profit for every $1 spent on television advertising.